Józef Pieter: Personal life

 He married Aldona Herwa in 1936.
-He has a son, Jacek Pieter (born 1938) and a daughter, Ewa Pieter (born 1945), as well as 4 grand-children.
+He has a son, Jacek Pieter (born 1938) and a daughter, Ewa Pieter (born 1945), as well as 4 grandchildren.

-Danuta Pieter (born 1978), philanthropy expert, is his eldest grand-daughter.
+Danuta Pieter (born 1978), philanthropy expert, is his eldest granddaughter.

 Memory in Katowice and Silesia

 Pr.
-J. Pieter’s memory is honored in various locations in Katowice and Silesia.
+J. Pieter's memory is honored in various locations in Katowice and Silesia.

 A roundabout bears his name in the vicinity of the University of Silesia.
 At the University of Silesia in Katowice, a memorial plaque is located on the front of the Institute of Chemistry, ul.
 Szolna 9, while his bust sits at the entrance of the hall that bears his name in the Department of Pedagogy and Psychology.
 Both are works by Silesian sculptor Zygmunt Brachmański.

 In Skoczów, a sculpture by Jerzy Fober was inaugurated in 2016.
 In his native Ochaby, stands another bust by Zygmunt Brachmański.

-In 2011, his son, Jacek Pieter, set up in Katowice a not-for-profit foundation in recognition of his father’s intellectual legacy and engagements.
+In 2011, his son, Jacek Pieter, set up in Katowice a not-for-profit foundation in recognition of his father's intellectual legacy and engagements.
 It seeks to promote freedom of thought and creation through education centered on the pleasure of learning.